xpack/web-doxygen/website/docs/api/files/src-dotdirdeps-cpp.md

 Write DOT code for directory dependency graph.

 Code is generated for a directory.
 Successors (sub-directories) of this directory are recursively drawn.
-Recursion is limited by <span class="doxyComputerOutput">DIR\_GRAPH\_MAX\_DEPTH</span>.
+Recursion is limited by <code>DIR\_GRAPH\_MAX\_DEPTH</code>.
 The dependencies of those directories are drawn.

 If a dependee is not part of directory tree above, then the dependency is drawn to the first parent of the dependee, whose parent is an ancestor (sub-directory) of the original directory.